schwarzer-geiger/Edinburgh41/Build Guide.md

 ## 6. QMK Setup
 Now head to your computer.
 Setup QMK: https://docs.qmk.fm/#/newbs_getting_started.
-Navigate to your qmk_firmware folder (should be in the user directory), and look in the "keyboards" folder for "Edinburgh41".
-You can find instructions in the "readme.txt" there for tweaking your firmware.
+Navigate to your qmk_firmware folder (should be in the user directory), and look in the "keyboards" folder for "edinburgh41".
+If you cannot locate a folder with this name in there, then the pull request was not yet accepted.
+In this case, head to the Edinburgh41 github and manually download, unzip and copy the "edinburgh41" folder into your qmk_firmware folder.
+Infos on how to tweak your firmware can be found in the readme.md of the edinburgh41 folder, or just open the thumbstick.h, config.h and rules.mk file in your favourite editor and familiarise yourself with the different parameters.
+The goto reference for how QMK works in general can be found at https://docs.qmk.fm/#/.

 I hope you enjoyed this build and that this board serves you long and well:)

+I'm happy to help if you're unsure with anything, shoot me an email:) lalitmistry1407@gmail.com